the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

   });
 ~~~~~~~

-Now we can extend its logic by lower casing each item's title and the search term before checking whether one includes the other:
+Now the logic needs to implement a case insensitive searching.
+So we can extend the callback function's logic by lower casing each item's title and the search term before checking whether one includes the other:

 {title="main.js",lang="javascript"}
 ~~~~~~~